 Sensory processing disorder affects children and adults, creating challenges that make every day difficult.
 At Mind Performance Center in Foley, Alabama, J. Douglas Brown, DC, DACNB, is a functional neurologist with extensive experience creating therapeutic exercises that can help people of all ages overcome their sensory problems.
 At Mind Performance Center we proudly serve residents of Foley, Fairhope, Daphne, Mobile, and Pensacola.
-To schedule an appointment, use the online booking feature or call the office today.
+To schedule an appointment call the office today.

 Sensory processing disorder (SPD), originally called sensory integration dysfunction, occurs when your brain misinterprets the sensory information it receives from nerves throughout your body.
 As a result, you have an unusual or abnormal response to some types of sensory stimulation.